 The following are examples to include in your new hire survey.

-Was the new hire given the necessary information and resources they need to succeed in his/her new role?
+- Was the new hire given the necessary information and resources they need to succeed in their new role?

-Did the new hire feel comfortable and welcomed into his/her team or role?
+- Did the new hire feel comfortable and welcomed into their team or role?
 Why/Why not?

 Survey Follow Up

 Managers or supervisors should follow up after every survey.
-Whether it is via email or an in-person conversation, find out if the employee needs more training and then discuss action steps and a timeline for the training.
+Whether it's via email or an in-person conversation, find out if the employee needs more training and then discuss action steps and a timeline for the activity.
 When managers communicate openly, they create trust and respect between both parties.
-Quarterly performance reviews are another good way to accomplish this.
+Quarterly performance reviews are another excellent way to accomplish this.

 What To Do With The Results